content-hosts non-itemized export/import missing subscription parity w/ --itemized-subscriptions

 The all-in-one subscription export/import default mode is not capable of the same features as the itemized method.
 Specifically, all the columns used for --itemized-subscriptions need to be represented in the all-in-one data in order to handle hypervisor and guest subscriptions properly.
 Once the fields are all represented then the code can be refactored to a single implementation.

-#2 Updated by Thomas McKay 3 months ago
+#2 Updated by Thomas McKay almost 6 years ago

 At present in non-itemized mode (the default) I have tried to compress the important values into a csv-parseable field: "$quantity|$sku|$name|$contract|$account".
 If this is to continue, all of the itemized columns should be represented separated by pipe (|).
 This would let that field be parsed and passed to the same code as the itemized csv rows.